aikea/aikea.github.io/content/watchlog.md

 _Django Unchained_ is a Western action film by and follows Django, initially a black slave in a pre-Civil war USA in the South and his subsequent rise, through a fortuitous turn of events, to become a formidable bounty hunter.
 It is also a dark and serious commentary on the ill-treatment of blacks by the whites.
 Never has such passion erupted in my heart as watching the atrocities meted out to the blacks in this film as any other.
 It has been a fastastic experience (which QT film isn't?).
 Scenes with suspense are so exceptionally composed, one might mistake to not be watching them but actually be in it.
 There was a tension between the whites and the blacks back in the 1850s.
 It is the same tension that Tarantino manages to weave into his scenes that lends gravity to the story.
 (For eg; Periodic pistol-clocking by Django under the table.)

 Django is an exceptional character in its own right.
 A talented shooter who has a formidable level of confidence and grit.
 One of the good Western's out there.
 (Oh I know, I should finally move my ass to watching _The Good, The Bad, and the Ugly_ but oh well).

+_Auf Wiedersehen_.

 (first watch: 29 September, 2022)